ahmedOmuharram/LAMINA/docs/api/calphad.rst

 The CALPHAD handler provides AI functions for generating phase diagrams, performing thermodynamic equilibrium calculations, and verifying metallurgical claims using CALPHAD (CALculation of PHAse Diagrams) methodology.

-All functions use thermodynamic databases (TDB files) to compute phase equilibria via the pycalphad library.
+All functions use thermodynamic databases (TDB files) to compute phase equilibria via the pycalphad library with adaptive refinement, configurable filtering, and robust solidification modeling.

 Overview
 --------